AdoptOpenJDK/mjprof/README.md

 * _**stack**_           - The actual stack trace

-You can also get the actual list of properties
+You can also get the actual list of properties bu using the list monad.
 _jstack -l pid | ./mjs.sh list_